stride3d/stride-docs/en/manual/platforms/ios/index.md

 ## General support

-Building games for iOS is currently untested.

-## Building
+All of Stride's core features should work on iOS.
+You might run into issues when using certain systems (such as video).

+Stride supports building for iOS, but it hasn't been tested in a while.
+There might be problems that may not be easily solvable without modifications to the engine.

+> [!NOTE]
-iOS applications, which includes games made with Stride, can only be built on devices using MacOS.
+> All iOS applications (including games made with Stride) **can only be built on devices running MacOS**.